ATM/Debit Card Security

 - Protect the secrecy of your personal identification number (PIN).
 Do not write your PIN where it can be discovered.
 Never lend your ATM card to someone or tell them your PIN.

-- Be alert of your surroundings.
+- Be alert and aware of your surroundings.
 Look out for suspicious activity near the ATM.
-If you are concerned with the security in the ATM facility please contact the bank's security department at 800-222-9801.
-Please use the nearest available public telephone to call the police if emergency assistance is needed.
+If you are concerned with the security in the ATM facility, please contact the bank's security department at 860.435.9801.
+Please call the police if emergency assistance is needed.

 - For your safety, the activity of the ATM facility may be recorded by a surveillance camera or cameras.

-Enjoy added security on the web with MasterCard® SecureCode™
+Enjoy added security online with MasterCard® SecureCode™ and Verified™ by Visa®